bradleybeddoes/oidc-certification-docker/README.md

 part of it's creation.
 You can access these files at `/opt/oidc/oidctest_server_instance/`.

-To access the certification tooling open [http://localhost:8080](http://localhost:8080) in your browser.
+To access the setup tool open [http://localhost:8080](http://localhost:8080) in your browser.

 n.b.
 Issue 1 is currently preventing us from auto starting all the python web server bits, for now you'll need to exec run manually: